kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_pullrequest_gitlab.md

 Report a Gitlab merge request attestation to an artifact or a trail in a Kosli flow.
 It checks if a merge request exists for a given merge commit and reports the merge request attestation to Kosli.

+The attestation can be bound to a trail using the trail name.

-If the attestation is attached to an artifact, The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).
+If the attestation is for an artifact, the attestation can be bound to the artifact using one of two ways:
+- using the artifact's SHA256 fingerprint which is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).
+- using the artifact's name in the flow yaml template and the git commit from which the artifact is/will be created.
+Useful when reporting an attestation before creating/reporting the artifact.

 ```shell
 kosli attest pullrequest gitlab [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]